activescott/cookieconsent/README.md

 - Setting up automated publishing to NPM with semantic-release

-## Below here from the original repo that this was forked from https://github.com/osano/cookieconsent
+## The remainder of this readme (below) is from the original repo that this was forked from at https://github.com/osano/cookieconsent

+---

 [![Build Status][bi]][bl]
 [![MIT License][li]][ll]